Australia Counselling & Coaching Services

 Counsellor

 My top priority is to establish a therapeutic relationship with my clients.
 Everyone has a unique story, and creating a safe, calm, and confidential space for sharing is essential.
 My core skill and fundamental responsibility lie in listening with compassion and empathy, while focusing on the principles of attachment and reconnection.
 I provide clients with practical tools to help alleviate their struggles while exploring their underlying concerns.
 My clinical skills are based on lived experience and solid theoretical knowledge.
-I utilize trauma-informed and attachment-focused approaches, which allow me to map what is happening in the mind, body, and relationships.
+I utilise trauma-informed and attachment-focused approaches, which allow me to map what is happening in the mind, body, and relationships.
 I combine various counselling modalities and tailor them to suit each unique situation.
 I work with individuals of all ages, couples, and families.
-I have been in private practice for the past two years, specializing in family counselling, play therapy, and trauma recovery.
-Additionally, I have served as a relief school counsellor within the Swan Christian Education Network for three years, gaining experience in areas such as school refusal, career planning, ADHD, and childhood anxiety.
-I am actively involved in a Peer Support and Employee Assistance Program (EAP) within the aviation industry.
+I have been in private practice for the past two years, specialising in family counselling, Interplay therapy, and trauma recovery.
+Additionally, I have been a relief school counsellor within the Swan Christian Education Network for the past three years, gaining experience in areas such as school refusal, career planning, ADHD, and childhood anxiety.
+I am actively involved in the aviation industry's Peer Support and Employee Assistance Program (EAP).
 I focus on performance recovery in high-pressure environments and assist aviation personnel in returning to work.
 With over twenty-five years of experience as an aviation incident and accident investigator, I significantly understand the human factor and its associated mental states in high-pressure performance settings.
 I am a Defence Force veteran and reservist with over thirty years of service.
-I have encountered and addressed issues related to PTSD, anxiety and the pressures of working away from home.
+I have encountered and addressed issues related to anger, PTSD, anxiety and the pressures of working away from home.
 I serve as a board member overseeing culture reform programs.
 As an immigrant, I have navigated the complexities of adapting to a new culture.
 Additionally, I am a husband and father of four wonderful children and deeply understand blended family challenges.
-Outside of counselling, I work as an Air Traffic Controller and Safety Specialist in the aviation industry.
-Additionally, I am a member of the Air-services Australia Culture Reform Board and remain an active Defence Force reservist.
+Outside of counselling, I work as an air traffic controller and human factors, performance and safety specialist in the aviation industry.
 Although I have retired from high-level sports, I still enjoy playing and watching various sports.
 I am an avid researcher, a student for life, and I enjoy reading non-fiction books.
 I have a wonderful wife and four children, and our extended family includes one dog, two cats, and two horses.

 Book Practitioner